Compounded Tirzepatide Online in 2026: The Complete Guide

 Quick Answer

-Compounded tirzepatide is a prescription medication that delivers the same active ingredient as Mounjaro and Zepbound.
+Compounded tirzepatide is a prescription medication that contains tirzepatide.
 It is prepared by a state-licensed compounding pharmacy and prescribed by a US-licensed physician for an individual patient.
-The finished compounded product is not FDA-approved, but the active pharmaceutical ingredient is FDA-registered.
+It is not FDA-approved as a final product and is not a generic version of, equivalent to, or interchangeable with any FDA-approved medication.
+The active pharmaceutical ingredient meets United States Pharmacopeia (USP) standards.

-In 2026, compounded tirzepatide ranges from about $299 to $549 per month through reputable US telehealth providers.
-Brand-name Zepbound is around $1,086 per month and Mounjaro is around $968 to $1,150 per month without insurance.
+In 2026, compounded tirzepatide ranges from about $299 to $549 per month through reputable US telehealth providers, with the physician consultation, medication, and shipping typically bundled.

 What Tirzepatide Actually Does